-Gallagher is an active member of St. Pius X Catholic Church and regularly volunteers at St. Pius X School.
-She also serves as a mock trial coach for Trinity School at Greenlawn.
-She has been married to her husband, Jerry, for 25 years, and has three children: Gracie (22), Katie (21), and Declan (9).
+Professor Gallagher is an active member of St. Pius X Catholic Church and serves as a mock trial coach for St. Joseph High School.
+She has been married to her husband, Jerry, for over 30 years, and has three children: Gracie (’16), Katie (’17), and Declan, a high school sophomore.